bjwhite-fnal/rucio-ams/README.md

 Use this to deploy Rucio for an experiment.
 First source an experiments environment file and deploy with the experiment generic rucio-fnal framework.
 In particular please make sure that the following are set by the sourcing of the environment file:
 ~~~~
-    EXPERIMENT: Name of the experiment that configuration files are being generated for
+    EXPERIMENT: Name of the experiment that configuration files are being generated for.
     FNAL_RUCIO_DIR: Set to the top level directory of the rucio-fnal repository (i.e. the directory this README resides in).
 Enables configuration files to be found in the directory structure detailed below.
-    FNAL_EXP_RUCIO_CERT: Certificate for service authentication
+    FNAL_EXP_RUCIO_CERT: Certificate for service authentication.
-    FNAL_EXP_RUCIO_KEY: Key for service authentication
+    FNAL_EXP_RUCIO_KEY: Key for service authentication.
-    FNAL_EXP_RUCIO_CA_BUNDLE: CA certificates for service authentication
+    FNAL_EXP_RUCIO_CA_BUNDLE: CA certificates for service authentication.
+    FNAL_EXP_RUCIO_CERT_KEY_COMBINED: Certificate and key concatenated.
+Needed for the Web UI.
 ~~~~

 Use deploy-rucio.sh to deploy services onto the OKD cluster after the environment is configured appropriately as described above.